Key takeaways:

 Hi [Name],

-To stick to our production timeline, please ensure the final HTML and image assets are completed by COB Thursday, 5:30 PM CET (Oct 16).
+To keep our production timeline on track, please upload final HTML and image assets by COB Thursday, 5:30 PM CET (Mar 13).

 Checklist: